Given the following compounds: CH33COH (tert-butanol), CH32CHOH (... | Study Prep in Pearson+

 Struggling with Organic Chemistry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Given the following compounds: (tert-butanol), (isopropanol), and (pivalic acid), rank them in order of increasing acidity.
+Given the following compounds: (tert-butanol), (isopropanol), and (acetic acid), rank them in order of increasing acidity.

 Watch next